cloud-barista/cb-tumblebug/README.md

     ```bash
     init/decCredential.sh
     ```
-    If you entered a custom password, please use the same password to decrypt the file:
+    Option 1: If encrypted using option 1, please use the same password to decrypt the file:

     ![Image](https://github.com/user-attachments/assets/600921fb-cdff-4313-ae4d-266ddd31809b)

-    If you generated a random key, enter it to decrypt the file:
+    Option 2: If encrypted using option 2, enter the passkey to decrypt the file:

     ![Image](https://github.com/user-attachments/assets/2bb029a4-8dd9-4e1a-8cad-af70ca72e9fd)